 Read More: Tag Editor keyboard shortcuts for showing and hiding columns >>

-How to open column view menu in Tag Editor for Mac
+How to open the column view menu in Tag Editor for Mac

 Show / Hide Column Sets